Judge in Minnesota orders ICE chief to appear in court, warns of possible contempt proceedings

 Three people have been charged in connection with the demonstration, but a U.S. magistrate judge declined to issue arrest warrants for the five others, which included former CNN anchor Don Lemon.

-The Justice Department sought review of the magistrate judge's finding and then turned to the 8th Circuit after Schiltz, who was assigned the matter, did not move quickly enough.
+The Justice Department sought review of the magistrate judge's finding and then turned to the 8th Circuit after Schiltz, who was assigned the matter, did not — in the administration's view — move quickly enough.

 In a letter to the 8th Circuit, Schiltz said the Trump administration's efforts were "unprecedented" and said "there is absolutely no emergency."